riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 -  All 16b instructions map directly into a longer 32b instruction.

-During the Front-end stages, BOOM retrieves a Fetch Packet from the i-cache, quickly decodes the instructions for branch prediction, and pushes the Fetch Packet into the Fetch Buffer.
+During the :term:`Front-end` stages, BOOM retrieves a :term:`Fetch Packet` from the i-cache, quickly decodes the instructions for branch prediction, and pushes the :term:`Fetch Packet` into the :term:`Fetch Buffer`.
 However, doing this brings up a particular set of issues to manage:

 -  Increased decoding complexity (e.g., operands can now move around).